Publication Ethics and Publication Malpractice Statement

 Duties of Reviewers

 The journal uses a double-blind review process.
 The reviewers advise the editor-in-chief in making the editorial decision.
 The editor-in-chief communicates with authors, as required, and helps them in improving the quality of their research paper.

-The journal editors are committed to provide timely review to the authors.
+The journal editors are committed to providing timely review to the authors.
 If a reviewer does not submit his/her report in a timely manner, the paper is immediately sent to another qualified reviewer.